-This term is not new to me as I’ve heard it many times before but when Clay Collins mentioned the term, it really stuck this time…
+This term is not new to me as I’ve heard it many times before but when Clay Collins from Leadpages mentioned the term, it really stuck this time…

 …and made me think about what a minimum viable audience really is.

-What is interesting is that when you start an online business the first instinct we have is to try to reach everyone.
+What is interesting is that when you start an online business the first instinct you have is to try to reach everyone.

 We try to sell to everyone because we naturally think that everyone can benefit from what we’re selling.

 We try to reach a maximum audience because the internet is global and the more people you’re able to reach the more sales you would possibly make.

 Being seen by millions would surely make a huge impact and maximize your return on investment.

 But we know we can’t please everyone…

 …Major brands have a target audience and cater to their audience in a specific way that works well.

 These companies earn millions by focusing on a target audience.